 - Unpaid rent

 - Damage, waste or neglect of the property done by the tenant/tenant's guests

-- Unpaid monthly municipal permit fees (such as mobile home parking fees)
+- Unpaid monthly municipal permit fees (in mobile home situations)

 - Other deductions allowed in a lease's Nonstandard Rental Provisions